 The TRP website features training information and materials for a wide range of family planning methods.
 This includes curriculum components and tools for trainers to design, implement, and evaluate family planning and reproductive health training.

 This publication recommends practical actions that countries can take at national, subregional and local levels to reorganize and safely maintain access to high-quality, essential health services in the pandemic context.
 The guidance outlines strategies governments should take to ensure populations retain access to essential health services, including sexual and reproductive health care, during and beyond the current COVID-19 pandemic.
 It is intended for decision-makers and managers at the national and subnational levels.

-The MEC provides guidance to national family planning and reproductive health programmes in the preparation of guidelines for the delivery of contraceptive services.
+Along with the World Health Organization (WHO) Selected practice recommendations for contraceptive use this is one of two evidence-based guidance documents of the WHO’s initiative to develop and implement family planning guidelines for national programs.
+This publication provides guidance to national family planning and reproductive health programs in the preparation of guidelines for the delivery of contraceptive services.
 The guide provides information on the safety and use of intramuscular and subcutaneous DMPA.

 This thesis provides an in-depth review of key World Health Organization-led procedures for registering medicines in developing countries, including prequalification, the concept of essential medicines, and collaborative registration.

 The aim of this 35-page guide is to facilitate systematic planning for scaling up.
 It is intended for program managers, researchers, and technical support agencies who are seeking to scale-up health service innovations that have been tested in pilot projects or other field tests and proven successful.